jazamatronic/iir_hilbert/README.md

 So I set about following the crumbs, reading papers and scouring old second hand DSP textbooks.
 This is what I've ended up with, a couple of functions that can generate the polynomials needed for IIR implementation of PDNs.

+These .m functions were developed using GNU Octave and its signal package.
+I've tried to provide references for all the steps.